PossiblyAxolotl/PossiblyAxolotl-Wiki/wiki/bean_dreams_demake.md

 # Bean Dreams Demake

+Bean Dreams Demake is, fittingly, a demake of Bean Dreams.

+## History

 [Bean Dreams](https://web.archive.org/web/20191102091410/http://beandreamsgame.com/) and [Bean's Quest](https://web.archive.org/web/20190921153957/http://www.kumobius.com/beansquest/) by Kumobius[^1] were big inspirations to PossiblyAxolotl in their game development projects.
 PossiblyAxolotl created a demake of these games in PICO-8[^2] in February 2021, but it is no longer available.
 The code was later reused for [Bean Bounce](/bean_bounce).

 # Images